NuSkooler/enigma-bbs/docs/installation/windows.md

 	```Powershell
 	git clone "https://github.com/NuSkooler/enigma-bbs.git"
 	```
-	Optionally use the TortoiseGit by right clicking the directory and slecting `Git Clone...`.
+	Optionally use the TortoiseGit by right clicking the directory and selecting `Git Clone`.

 5. Install ENiGMA½.